AjnasNB/AjnasNB/README.md

 - 🤝 I’m learning and looking for help with **various web3 frameworks**

-- 👨‍💻 All of my projects are available at [ajnasnb.me](ajnasnb.me)
+- 👨‍💻 All of my projects are available at https://ajnasnb.me

-- 📝 I sometimes write articles on [blog.ajnasnb.me](blog.ajnasnb.me)
+- 📝 I sometimes write articles on blog.ajnasnb.me

 - 💬 Ask me about **javascript ,react , nodejs**